jessepav/lacygoill-wiki-backup/vim/mapping.md

 And if  your `:ono`  mapping relies on  a visual mapping,  make sure  the latter selects a linewise area, even if we use it from a characterwise selection.
-For example, if we press `vif`, we want a *linewise* selection of the function's body, not a characterwise selection:
+For example, if we  press `vif`, we want a *linewise*  selection of the function body, not a characterwise selection:

     xno if <cmd>call <sid>Func()<cr>